 Mercer Slough, blueberry field at left.

 Trail through the wetland.

 Mercer Slough Nature Park covers 320 acres in the City of Bellevue, just a short drive across Lake Washington from Seattle on Interstate 90.
-The slough actually runs under I-90 as it empties into Lake Washington.
+The slough runs under I-90 as it empties into Lake Washington.
 Easy access to the park can be found very near the freeway on Bellevue Way SE, the 1st Bellevue exit, at the Blueberry Farm.
-To quote from the Heritage Trail sign pictured above, 'Contruction of the Chittenden Locks in 1916 lowered Lake Washington’s water level about ten feet.
-When farmers discovered the newly-exposed peat soils around Mercer Slough, it’s landscape quickly changed to a patchwork of crop fields.
+According to the Heritage Trail sign pictured above, 'Contruction of the Chittenden Locks in 1916 lowered Lake Washington’s water level about ten feet.
+When farmers discovered the newly-exposed peat soils around Mercer Slough, its landscape quickly changed to a patchwork of crop fields.
 Ernest Van Tyne established this this blueberry farm in 1947.
 Today the field is a public asset managed by the City of Bellevue Parks Department.
 Bring your family to the farm each summer from mid-July to mid-September to enjoy the fun of U-pick blueberries.'
-I might add that the package design for Overlake Blueberries was a familiar sight to me, in the frozen food section of Seattle supermarkets, when I was a child.
+The package design for Overlake Blueberries was a familiar sight to me, in the frozen food section of Seattle supermarkets, when I was a child.
 It shows a view of the original Lake Washington Floating Bridge, looking east from Seattle.
-The bridge was completed in 1940, making possible the development of the suburbs that now make up the Eastside.
+The bridge was completed in 1940, enabling the development of the suburbs that now make up the Eastside.
 Before that, passenger ferries crossed the lake.
 The Mercer Slough wetlands are beautiful at any time of year, filled with birds & native plants.
 Park infrastructure was designed by Jones and Jones Architects and Landscape Architects of Seattle.